 Be the change you wish to see in the world.

 The University of Chicago Urban Teacher Education Program, UChicago UTEP, prepares teachers of the highest caliber for Chicago Public Schools while empirically testing a model for urban teacher preparation.
-Our graduates engage in teaching as a highly intellectual career and are classroom-based instructional leaders and agents for educational equity in their schools and community.
+Our graduates are classroom-based school teachers who view teaching as a highly intellectual profession and a means for promoting educational equity and social justice.

-Ninety-six percent of UChicago UTEP graduates are still teaching in Chicago Public Schools or urban school districts after five years.
-This retention rate far exceeds the national average for urban public school teachers, which is approximately fifty percent.
+Ninety-two percent of UChicago UTEP graduates are still teaching in Chicago Public Schools or similar urban school districts after five years.
+This retention rate far exceeds the national norm, where approximately 50% of urban public school teachers leave the profession within their first three years.

 UChicago UTEP is a unit of the University of Chicago Urban Education Institute.